The editor of the leaflet, V. Venkatesh, writes in the Wire-

 The Supreme Court in the Sidhu case further observed that if the relief prayed for was not granted, he would suffer irreparable loss as he would not be able to contest for the seat which he held and had fallen vacant due to his voluntary resignation which he did purely on moral grounds.
 Ironically, Judge Mogera did not find this part of Sidhu’s judgment of the apex court useful in his order.

-The Supreme Court reversed itself on the basis of 'error apparent' when it reversed itself and sent the fellow to jail.
+The Supreme Court reversed itself on the basis of 'error apparent' and sent the fellow to jail.
 The truth of the matter is that India has a shitty Apex Court.
 It should quietly reverse Lily Thomas and Swamy and give up the collegiate 'Uncle Judge' system.

 The court considering the petition for suspension of conviction and sentence, as a rule, cannot go into the evidence on the basis of which the accused was convicted.
 For, it would affect the ultimate consideration of appeal in view of the observation made in the suspension petition.
 However, the Supreme Court, on the contrary, examined the evidence touching upon the criminality of the appellant in Sidhu’s case.